 Not that you need an excuse to buy good beer this weekend, but here’s a recipe that calls for brown ale.
 It’s a variation on traditional no-yeast beer bread, but in biscuit form — or rather, muffin form.
 Because the batter is thin and gloppy, it needs to be baked in a muffin pan to keep it together.
 However, the texture is more like a biscuit.
-As for flavor, wow!
+And the flavor is impressive!
 You really can taste the beer, and it does make a difference what brand you use.
 I got the best flavor when I used Brooklyn Brown Ale, but I also had a nice and slightly more subtle beer flavor when I used Real Ale Brewing’s Brewhouse Brown Ale.
 Hmm, I’d say you really need to experiment with as many beers as possible.

 The other fun part of this recipe is the salt.
 The biscuits are a bit sweet, and I found a topping of a little Kosher salt (sea salt would be even better) really enhanced the flavor.
 The butter helped too, of course.
 And finally, I’ve only tested these with self-rising flour.
 If you have all the ingredients for self-rising flour substitute (1 1/2 cups flour, 2 teaspoons baking powder and 1/2 teaspoon of salt), you could use that instead.
 But I like keeping a bag of self-rising flour in the freezer for biscuits and a few other things.
 Anyway, I hope you try the biscuits — and let me know what ale you used so I’ll have an excuse to go by that brand and sample it too!